Racism in Quebec: Prejudice towards Brazilians

 In the early 21st century, numerous Brazilians chose to settle in the province of Quebec, Canada.
 Most of these immigrants arrived in the region with a qualified immigrant status, hoping to use their skills and professional training for a better quality of life.
 However, during the initial years after their arrival, a significant group faced various challenges.

 In 2007, an exploratory study based on testimonials from Brazilians living in Quebec since 2000 revealed that labor market insertion had not been homogeneous across different areas of specialization.
 While professionals in exact sciences found job opportunities more easily, those connected to the health sector, despite meeting all the legal requirements and procedures required by the Quebec Ministry of Education and Leisure for the validation of their studies, faced unemployment.
 Meanwhile, professionals in the humanities felt that they had been marginalized from the job market for which they had prepared in Brazil, expressing disappointment at not finding suitable job opportunities and wages in line with their expectations.
 Daily coexistence between Brazilians and Quebecers has triggered a complex process of mutual categorization.
 On one hand, some Quebecers display resistance towards Brazilians based on cultural prejudices, but at the same time, feel affinity due to the shared Latin heritage and history of their respective languages.
 However, some Brazilians, upon perceiving certain attitudes of rejection, develop a perception of Quebecers as provincial and subordinate to the English colonial legacy.
 This duality in perceptions and attitudes is magnified in Quebec's linguistic context, where the relationship between Brazilians and Francophones and Anglophones varies, oscillating between overcoming and retraction.

 Kate Moya

-Kate Moya is a Venezuelan-Quebecois comedian who has gained notoriety on social media for her humorous videos and comments about life in Quebec.
+Kate Moya is a Venezuelan-Québécois comedian who has gained notoriety on social media for her humorous videos and comments about life in Quebec.
 However, her digital journey has not been without problems, especially concerning racism.
 Born to Venezuelan parents who migrated to Quebec in 1992, Moya has lived almost her entire life in Canada.
 Although she grew up in a bilingual environment and considers herself Venezuelan and Latina, her French pronunciation reflects her life in Quebec.
 While most reactions to her videos are positive, her rising trajectory on social media has brought a series of negative and racist comments.